You have a friend in Hanoi. You just don’t know it. Yet.

 As a thoughtful parting gift, Vietnamese friends gave me tickets to perhaps the most famous show of its kind, sharing the music and puppetry of their country.
 A lot of the “legends” portrayed will be new to Western visitors, but the live music will keep your toes tapping as the water puppets do their thing.

-A can give you a list of must-see attractions in Hanoi, but it’s the friendly people who make it memorable.
+Any guidebook or website can give you a list of must-see attractions in Hanoi, but it’s the friendly people who make it memorable.
 Joining some of my Hanoi friends for a last coffee by Hoan Kiem Lake, my only regret was that I couldn’t stay a little longer.